MttArmstrong/testing-lesson/_episodes/03-test-framework-code-cov.md

 -----------------------------------------
 TOTAL                     5      0   100%
 ```
-To get the coverage of both branches and statments you can use the **
 Note the statement coverage of sample_calc.py which is 100% right now.
+We can
-We can also speciafically check for the executed branches using the **--branch** flag with the **coverage run** command.
-You can use the **-m** flag with the **coverage report** command to see which statments are missed with the test cases if there is any and update the test cases accordingly.
+also specifically check for the executed branches using the `--branch` flag
+with the `coverage run` command.
+You can use the `--module` flag with the
+`coverage report` command to see which statements are missed with the test
+cases if there is any and update the test cases accordingly.